sheltermanager/asm3/src/static/pages/manual/_sources/options.txt

   is an extra precaution - by forcing users to untick the box when necessary, no animal can be accidentally published.

+* Exclude new animal photos from publishing: Setting this option will make any photos uploaded to the media tab not sent by the publishers or included in any websites.
+If an animal does not have any other photos, they will continue to have the "No photo available" picture until the picture is made available for publishing (by ticking the red cross to the lower right of it on the media tab).
+This allows new photos to be vetted before being sent to adoption sites or used anywhere.

 * Prefill new media notes for animal images with animal comments if left blank:
   If no notes are given when adding images as media, ASM will default the animal's comments field.